serverlessworkflow/specification/specification.md

 The `contextAttributes` property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the trigger/produced event.

+The `resultEventTimeout` property defines the maximum amount of time (ISO 8601 format) to wait for the result event.
+If not defined it be set to the [actionExecutionTimeout](#Workflow-Timeout-Definition).
+If the event defined by the `resultEventRef` property is not received in that set time, action invocation should raise an error that can be handled in the states `onErrors` definition.

 ##### SubFlowRef Definition